 Okonjima Bush Suite: Our full report

-Okonjima Bush Suite is tucked away on the 220km2 Okonjima Nature Reserve, just south of Otjiwarongo.From this exclusive private camp, with just two bedrooms, guests have the opportunity to learn about Namibia’s big cats through the AfriCat Foundation, a non-profit organisation set up to conserve and protect Namibia’s threatened cheetah, leopard and other wild carnivores.
-The opportunities for viewing them from close quarters are also excellent.
+The exclusive Okonjima Bush Suite is tucked away on the 220km² Okonjima Nature Reserve, just south of Otjiwarongo.From this private camp, with just two bedrooms, guests have the opportunity to learn about Namibia's carnivores through the AfriCat Foundation, a non-profit organisation set up to conserve and protect Namibia's threatened predators, particularly leopard.
+The opportunities for viewing them from close quarters are excellent.

 The smallest of the properties on the reserve, the Bush Suite is usually booked exclusively for one family or two couples travelling together.
 It lies about 500m from its nearest sibling, Okonjima Bush Camp.
 Other camps at Okonjima include the equally exclusive Okonjima Villa, and the larger Okonjima Plains Camp.

-Set either side of the living area are two air-conditioned en-suite bedrooms, each with two queen-size beds and beautiful photographs of leopards and cheetahs, taken at Okonjima, adorning the walls.
+Set either side of the living area are two air-conditioned en-suite bedrooms, each with two queen-size beds and beautiful wildlife photographs, taken at Okonjima, adorning the walls.
 For a night under the stars, the beds from one of the rooms can be wheeled out onto the terrace.
 Both bathrooms feature two sinks, indoor and outdoor showers, a bidet and a bath with a view of the bush.

-As with the other properties on this reserve, a stay of one or two nights at the Bush Suite will normally provide excellent opportunities to see big cats at close range, as well as being able to learn more about these fascinating animals.
-Sightings are never guaranteed, but on privately guided activities you might radio-track leopard and/or spotted hyena from game-viewing vehicles.
-We were very fortunate on our most recent visit to the Okonjima Reserve, when we tracked a beautiful young leopard in the afternoon; then the following morning, following a lengthy drive across the reserve, we finally successfully tracked two cheetah on foot to within about 15 metres.
+As with the other properties on this reserve, staying one or two nights at the Bush Suite will normally provide excellent opportunities to see big cats at close range, as well as being able to learn more about these fascinating animals.

-Okonjima Bush Suite is a small, luxurious and very personal base from which to explore the Okonjima Reserve, which offers superb opportunities to learn about Namibia’s big cats – and see them at much closer quarters than is normally possible.
-The ultimate luxury, though, may lie in the privacy and flexibility made possible by a private chef, a private guide and a host dedicated to meeting the needs of guests here.
+Okonjima Bush Suite is a small, luxurious and very personal base from which to explore the Okonjima Reserve, which offers superb opportunities to learn about Namibia's carnivores – and see them at much closer quarters than is normally possible.
+The ultimate luxury, though, lies in the privacy and flexibility made possible by a private chef, a private guide and a host dedicated to meeting the needs of guests here.

 - Ideal length of stay

-- At least two nights is best to do most of the activities, particularly tracking leopard and cheetah.
+- At least two nights is best to give you time to enjoy the reserve.
 However, if you are limited for time, a one-night stay should give time to get an idea of what the AfriCat Foundations does, and with luck to see some cats.

 - Accessible by